liirene1/aapi-case-tracking/README.md

 Next #2:
 1. Admin can edit or delete own article.
 Superadmin can edit or delete any
 2. Article View - how to handle next 25 - scroll fetch?
-3. When user clicks on pin on map, modal pops up with articles for that location.
-Hides article view.
+3. When user clicks on pin on map, article view (appears if hidden) & changes to articles for that location (link on top to refresh to all locations)
-4. Team Page - for our dev team & editor contributers 4a.
-Team Page has link to Admin signin page

 Final #3:
 1. Google Analytics to track if people are visiting the site, location, do users come back
-2. WE NEED A NAME!
+2. WE NEED A NAME for the site!
+3. Team Page - for our dev team & editor contributers 4a.
+Team Page has link to Admin signin page
+4. When article is within a week for location, pin will jump up and down (animation)

 V2: Mine data off social media or grab from AAPI database

-IL 3/30 Goal: Set up basic views
+IL 3/30: Set up basic views
-4/3: Set up redux flow, get 3 mock articles to render 4/4: Split screen view - article on left, get map to render, get pins to display 4/5: Display map & pins & legend
+4/3: Set up redux flow, get 3 mock articles to render 4/10: Display map & pins, create route for form
+Goal:
+4/11: Fix split screen view, display legend and custom pins, add Google Maps autocomplete for location field 4/17: Can add article to DB, can get articles from DB (update redux flow) 4/18: Style article and map view, user click on pin functionality

+Database fields:
+Article table:
+date: "", -> Date object?
+headline: "",
+location: "",
+newsLink: "",
+donationLink: "",
+violenceType: "",
+lat: "",
+lng: ""
 ------------------------------------------------------------------------------------------------------------